HAHAYOUDEAD/TinyTweaks/README.md

 # [Tiny Tweaks]
 Assortment of tiniest mods, too small to create separate repositories

+## :running_woman: Run with lantern
+Removes lantern animation restrictions: doesn't lock camera and allows movement

+_Has no requirements_

+## :clock530: Pause on radial
+Slows down time on radial menu

+_Has no requirements_

 ## :red_car: Extended FOV
 Extends FOV slider to 150